minerupset/minerupset.github.io/blog-folder/rough_drafts/brain-dump-2-7.md

 ... ->

 Giving a fuck means time, energy, $, and space.
 This last one has become key in the spaces in which we live.
 (Even the explosion of different adaptors, slowly solidifying into a single USB-C type).
+Ah, but she was derivative of Marie Kondo, so really she was the first one to cover spaces.

 We're seeing this in the digital space: there is currently a divergence of players who will store our information in the cloud, and we have to wonder how that will change.
 I was there as the cloud grew, and I have files strewn about in OneDrive, Google Drive, Dropbox, and more.
 Where are younger generations storing their information?
 Is it diverging?
 Will we see it converge?

 Article #1:

-- Speak to the concept of 'giving a fuck' (https://www.youtube.com/watch?v=GwRzjFQa_Og - rewatch to make sure you know what's going on) and note that she missed a key detail of space: the space something occupies is big.
+- Speak to the concept of 'giving a fuck' (https://www.youtube.com/watch?v=GwRzjFQa_Og - rewatch to make sure you know what's going on) and bring that back to Marie Kondo and the ideas of space.
 - How will space matter in the digital world?
 Tune in next time

 Article #2: